keimochizuki/hsv/README.md

 and different from Windows Media Player, the default useless media player on Windows.

-MPC was first created on 2003, at the time of Windows XP.
+MPC was first created in 2003, at the time of Windows XP.
 It soon became popular by its support of many video codecs and light operation.
-Although it then faced a long suspention of development, MPC has branched into two different versions that are still alive:
+After a long suspention of development,
-Home Cinema (MPC-HC) and
+MPC has now branched into two different versions that are still alive:
-Black Edition (MPC-BE).
+Home Cinema (MPC-HC) and Black Edition (MPC-BE).

 Home Cinema version started after the stall of the original MPC around 2007.
-Unfortunately, MPC-HC also became inactive and outdated on 2010s, and officially discontinued on 2017.
+Unfortunately, MPC-HC also became inactive and outdated in the 2010s, and officially discontinued in 2017.
 Encouraged by many lament voices from the users, its update was then resumed by one of the original developers.